 - A subcutaneous implantable cardioverter-defibrillator (ICD) is a small, battery-powered device.
 It fixes serious changes in your heartbeat.
-ICDs are used in people who've had a life-threatening heart rhythm or are at high risk of having one.
+ICDs are indicated in persons who have had or are at high risk of having a life-threatening cardiac rhythm.

-- The ICD is placed under the skin of the chest and it is attached to a wire (called a lead).
+- The ICD is linked to a wire and is implanted beneath the skin of the chest (called a lead).
 The lead is placed under the skin so that it lies near your heart.

-- If it detects a life-threatening heart rhythm, the ICD sends an electric shock to the heart.
+- The ICD delivers an electric shock to the heart if it detects a life-threatening cardiac rhythm.
 This restores a normal rhythm.

 Reference: Learning About an ICD (Implantable Cardioverter-Defibrillator). (n.d.).
 Retrieved from https://healthy.kaiserpermanente.org/health-wellness/health-encyclopedia/he.learning-about-an-icd-implantable-cardioverter-defibrillator.uh3434